cw417/whisky-journal/README.md

 # whisky-journal

-A command line journal for keeping track of whisky inventory and reviews.
+A command line journal for keeping track of whisky inventory and reviews

-Written in Java.

 ## Index